danielediazp/Number-Recognition-APP/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+The below instructions will get you a local copy up and running on your local machine for development and testing purposes.
+See [contributing](#contributing) for notes on how to contribute to the project.

 ### Prerequisites